The Ultimate Guide for Parents: Helping Your Swimmer or Diver Earn an NCAA Athletic Scholarship

 NJCAA

-up to 15 full
+Up to 15 full

-up to 15 full
+Up to 15 full

-5. Sample Programs Offering Scholarships
+5. Sample Programs Offering Swimming and Diving Scholarships

-Division I (NCAA)
+NCAA Division I

-Division II (NCAA)
+NCAA Division II

-• Men: Denison, Kenyon, Emory, Johns Hopkins, MIT, Williams, Tufts, Wash U, NYU, U Chicago.
+Men: Denison, Kenyon, Emory, Johns Hopkins, MIT, Williams, Tufts, Wash U, NYU, U Chicago.

-• Women: Emory, Kenyon, Williams, Johns Hopkins, Amherst, Wash U, NYU, MIT, U Chicago, Wheaton (IL).
+Women: Emory, Kenyon, Williams, Johns Hopkins, Amherst, Wash U, MIT, NYU, U Chicago, Wheaton (IL).

 NAIA